How I Cope with Migraines

 I’ll admit that doctors have told me this in the past, but it wasn’t until I had a particularly bad stretch of migraines where I couldn’t remember the last day I was headache-free that I decided to start tracking.
 I do this in my phone’s calendar, and just assign a color to the date based on my headache/ migraine level - yellow for mild, red for bad.

 This helped me recognize some of the patterns that either led to a migraine or pushed me from headache to full-blown migraine, and I could then put some systems and habits in place to prevent headaches.
+I realized some of my migraines were hormone-related, others went from mild to worse if I had external factors causing extra stress.
+I also noticed if I went too many days in a row without prioritizing a block of time outside (30 minutes at least), I’d have at least a mild migraine come about.

 drink water before consuming caffeine

 I’ve mentioned this in a previous post, but one habit I’ve implemented that has helped me feel better overall is drinking a full glass of water in the morning before consuming anything with caffeine (or sugar).
+This is non-negotiable, even if I don’t feel thirsty.
+I know over-hydration is extremely dangerous, but your body loses a decent amount of water throughout the night, so I’m okay with starting the day with a full glass.

 be mindful of caffeine and sugar